-A. The presence at the Annual Meeting, in person or by proxy, of a majority of the votes entitled to be cast by the holders of all outstanding common shares representing limited liability company interests, no par value, of the Company, or "Common Shares," will constitute a quorum for the transaction of business.
+A. The presence at the Annual Meeting, in person or by proxy, of a majority of the votes entitled to be cast by the holders of all outstanding shares of common stock, par value \$0.001 per share, of the Company, or "Common Shares," will constitute a quorum for the transaction of business.
 No business may be conducted at the meeting if a quorum is not present.
-As of the record date, 30,435,278 Common Shares were issued and outstanding.
-If less than a majority of our outstanding Common Shares entitled to vote are represented, in person or by proxy, at the Annual Meeting, the chairman of the meeting may adjourn or postpone the Annual Meeting to another date, time or place, not later than 120 days after the original record date of March 22, 2018.
+As of the record date, 29,745,776 Common Shares were issued and outstanding.
+The chairman of the meeting may adjourn the Annual Meeting to another time or place whether or not a quorum is present at the Annual Meeting.
 If a Common Share is deemed present at the Annual Meeting for any matter, it will be deemed present for all other matters.
 Pursuant to Delaware law, abstentions are treated as present for quorum purposes.